-Through this scholarship, Columbia funds the full cost of tuition and student fees for all African-American students who are admitted to residential first-level Master’s programs.
+Through this scholarship, Columbia funds the full cost of tuition and student fees for all African-American students who are admitted to first-level Master’s programs.

 Applicants who demonstrate leadership potential and academic excellence are considered for several awards offered by the Seminary.
 The Promise for Ministry Scholarship is given to those who show a deep commitment to the life and future of the PC(USA).
 The Community Scholarship is intended for those who have a genuine desire to faithfully serve others in their vocation.